ML-Tutor/ML-Tutor.github.io/index.md

 I have a systematic approach to tutoring subjects and help students develop their intuition on how to approach problems.
 This means that we cover a topic such as Dynamic Programming over more than 8 sessions (versus 2-3 in a typical course).
 I have a large number of practice problems organized systematically that build on your existing knowledge to further firm up understanding.

-If you would like to explore the possibility of working together, get in touch: <eecs.tutor0@gmail.com>.
+If you would like to explore the possibility of working together, get in touch via [email](eecs.tutor0@gmail.com) or fill out this [form](https://forms.gle/RKF4LGkaLQhojrno7).
 My rates are between $150 - $200 per hour, and I am open to working with groups of 2-3 students.
 The first session is free